stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 * rollout stage 4 - expand to 100
 * rollout stage 5 - org-wide

-We recommend you allow 2 to 3 weeks in-between each rollout stage.
+We recommend you allow 2 to 3 weeks in between each rollout stage.

 This approach solves three aspects: